muzzlol/review-radar/README.md

 ## Features

-- **Review Page Analysis**: Users can submit URLs containing reviews, which are scraped and classified as real or fake based on user-selected strictness levels.
+- **Review Page Analysis**: Submit URLs containing reviews to be scraped and classified as real or fake based on selected strictness levels.
-- **Individual Review Testing**: Users can input single reviews and get immediate feedback on their authenticity.
+- **Individual Review Testing**: Input single reviews and receive immediate authenticity feedback.
-- **Data Visualization**: The app offers insightful visualizations, such as pie charts and histograms, to help users analyze the distribution of real and fake reviews on a page.
+- **Data Visualization**: View insightful visualizations like pie charts and histograms to analyze the distribution of real and fake reviews.
-- **Open API**: Developers can access an API endpoint to integrate the model into their own applications for fake review detection.
+- **Open API**: Access an API endpoint to integrate fake review detection into your own applications.

 ## API Endpoint

 **`POST /api/openapi-verify-review`**

-Developers can use this endpoint to verify reviews through a simple JSON interface.
-The input includes the review text and a threshold level (high, medium, or low), and the output is a classification of the review as real or fake.
+Developers can verify reviews through a simple JSON interface.
+The input includes the review text and a threshold level (`high`, `medium`, or `low`), and the output is a classification of the review as real or fake.

 ### Example Request: